 Renesas makes microcontrollers, a type of semiconductor that acts as a mini-computer dedicated to specific tasks such as triggering air bags in cars and controlling a DVD player.
 The chips are used in products ranging from automobiles to consumer electronics.
-The company supplies customers including Apple Inc. (AAPL), Sony and Nintendo Co., according to data compiled by Bloomberg.
+The company supplies customers including Apple Inc. (AAPL:US), Sony and Nintendo Co., according to data compiled by Bloomberg.

 To contact the reporter on this story: Naoko Fujimura in Tokyo at email@example.com

 To contact the editor responsible for this story: Michael Tighe at firstname.lastname@example.org